mjolnir-lang/mjolnir-language-reference/doc/docs/pages/classes.md

 ```

 Here, the view over `letters` may return either a const or a mutable `StringView`.
-The `StringView` constuctor may accept the pointer to the string data.
+The `StringView` constructor may accept the pointer to the string data.

 However, the view over `const_letters` may only return a const `StringView`.
 The `StringView` constructor cannot accept the pointer to the constant string data, as is.